-Many operators are adjusting to the changing situation by modifying the roster arrangements with the aim of avoiding cross-contamination of sections of the work force and to respond to the impact of COVID-19 measures on workforce availability.
+Many operations modify roster arrangements with the aim of avoiding cross-infection of the workforce and to respond to the impact of COVID-19 on workforce availability.

-This alternative may result in extended periods of work, less time for rest and recovery and greater uncertainty in relation to work arrangements.
-This presents elevated risk associated with psychosocial hazards of stress, burnout and fatigue.
+These changes may result in extended periods of work, less time for rest and recovery and greater uncertainty in relation to work arrangements.
+This presents an elevated risk from the psychosocial hazards of stress, burnout and fatigue.
 All three of these hazards can increase the risk of harm to health and the likelihood of error.

-When making changes to rosters, employers need to:
+When making changes to rosters, business operators and those that manage people need to:

 - consult with the workforce in relation to the changes

 - conduct a fatigue risk assessment

-- consider effects of psychosocial hazards to workers and their families
+- consider the effects on both workers and their families

 - communicate proposed additional control measures intended to minimise the risks introduced through roster changes

 - consult relevant guidance and codes of practice.

 Fatigue is a psychosocial hazard that affects the physical and mental health of workers.
-Like other workplace hazards, managing fatigue is part of the duty of care responsibilities of the employer and workforce.
+Like other workplace hazards, managing fatigue is part of the duty of care responsibilities of both those conducting a business and the workforce.

-Poor fatigue management associated with extended rosters is linked to increased likelihood of:
+Poor fatigue management is linked to an increased likelihood of:

 - physical injury